Current Projects and Publications

 - Can we identify patterns of brain activity that predict young children’s ability to learn, pay attention, develop social skills, and manage emotions?

-Update: Due to COVID-19, our studies are currently over the phone or Zoom.
+Update: We are currently doing both studies in-lab (SAM) and over the phone or Zoom (BASS and PATH).
 All studies are scheduled at times that are convenient for you and your child.

 Currently Enrolling Participants